Mahshid-MSH/GhidraHush/README.md

 > **Model Recommendation:** I have personally used the models from WhiteRabbit and have been satisfied with their performance.
 If you want to try them out, go check out [WhiteRabbitNeo on Hugging Face](https://huggingface.co/WhiteRabbitNeo).

+## LLM Environment Configuration

+Before launching the toolchain, inspect the `.env` file created in your working directory.
+You must specify the exact model name of the LLM you downloaded into Ollama via the `LLM_MODEL` variable.
+The agents rely on this variable to route prompts to the correct local model instance.

 ## Usage & Human-in-The-Loop Workflow

 The entire pipeline is controlled via the interactive Bash wrapper.